falguni9/React-Ecommerce/README.md

 # React-Ecommerce
 This is React Ecommerce app project.
-It have both Backend code and frontend code.
+It has both Backend code and frontend code.
 To Run this code Install NodeJs modules and all packages  .
 To RUN Backend code
 Step 1: node init